Skip to main content

 The SHapes Constraint Language (SHACL) is a language for validating RDF graphs.

-Here is an example of when data in the database affects the validation plans:
+Let’s consider an example to understand how the current data in the database can influence the validation plans:

 ex:PersonShape